mikestefanello/pagoda/README.md

 If [CSRF](#csrf) protection is enabled, the token value will automatically be passed to HTMX to be included in all non-GET requests.
 This is done in the `JS()` [component](#components) by leveraging HTMX [events](https://htmx.org/reference/#events).

+### CSS

+[DaisyUI](https://daisyui.com/), which is a component library for [Tailwind CSS](https://tailwindcss.com/), was chosen as the default CSS solution.
+You are not required to use either of these and removing what has been provided should be quite simple.
+Both of these tools are very mature, have huge communities, and endless resources, making them ideal for rapid, simple frontend development

+Review the [installing tools](#installing-tools) section to ensure you have everything installed, and you understand how the `make` commands handle building your CSS styles and how live reloading automatically handles executing the Tailwind CLI.
+By default, the compiled CSS is written to `public/static/main.css` when `make css` is executed.

+Tailwind configuration is stored in [tailwind.css](https://github.com/mikestefanello/pagoda/blob/main/tailwind.css) and is configured to check for classes within `pkg/ui`.
+Remember, full class names must be present in the Go files in order for Tailwind to find them; you cannot dynamically build classes.

 ### Request

 The `Request` type in the `ui` package is a foundational helper that provides useful data from the current request as well as resources and methods that make rendering UI components much easier.
 Using the `echo.Context`, a `Request` can be generated by executing `ui.NewRequest(ctx)`.
 As you develop and expand your application, you will likely want to expand this type to include additional data and methods that your frontend requires.